rstcheck/rstcheck/docs/source/workflows/development.rst

 ``rstcheck`` uses `Semantic Versioning <https://semver.org/>`__.

 ``rstcheck`` uses ``master`` as its single development branch.
 Therefore releases are made from this branch.
-Only the current release is upported and bugfixes are released with a patch release for the current minor release.
+Only the current release is supported and bugfixes are released with a patch release for the current minor release.